es-tooling/module-replacements/docs/modules/ora.md

 ## yocto-spinner

-`yocto-spinner` is a tiny terminal spinner for NodeJS by the same author as `ora`
+`yocto-spinner` is a tiny terminal spinner for Node.js by the same author as `ora`

 [Project Page](https://github.com/sindresorhus/yocto-spinner)